-Preliminary report on Ethiopian crash confirms the 737 MAX pilots lost control despite following Boeing’s instructions
+Preliminary crash report confirms Ethiopian 737 MAX pilots lost control despite following Boeing’s instructions

 4. Crew followed all procedures, but was unable to control the aircraft.”

-This last finding casts serious doubt on the adequacy of the measures taken by Boeing and the Federal Aviation Administration (FAA) after indications of what wrong on the first crash, measures that failed to prevent the second.
+This last finding casts serious doubt on the adequacy of the emergency procedures Boeing and the Federal Aviation Administration (FAA) directed pilots to follow after the first crash.

 In November, just a week after the Lion Air accident killed 189 people, Boeing issued a bulletin to all 737 MAX operators worldwide warning that a sensor failure could cause a new MAX flight-control system to automatically swivel upward the horizontal tail — also called the stabilizer — and push the jet’s nose down.

-The bulletin laid out a seemingly simple response, a few steps that concluded with hitting a pair of cutoff switches to turn off the electrical motor that moves the stabilizer and then to move it manually by turning a wheel in the cockpit.
+Boeing’s bulletin laid out a seemingly simple response, a few steps that concluded with hitting a pair of cutoff switches to turn off the electrical motor that moves the stabilizer and then moving the stabilizer manually by turning a wheel in the cockpit.
 The FAA then mandated that all crews be alerted to the danger of such a failure and of the recommended pilot response.

 The investigation indicates that a similar failure played out on Flight 302, but the instructions proved inadequate, resulting in the deaths of another 157 people.